Mitraillette: Composition

 Crudités may be included (grated carrot, fresh lettuce, tomato slices), as well as cheese and cabbage.

-Originally mitraillettes only contained a sausage or sliced meat.
+Originally mitraillettes contained only a sausage or sliced meat.
 Alternatives quickly became available.

 In popular culture

 After the Brussels bombings in March 2016, images of the sandwich were shared across social media in Belgium and abroad as a sign of friendship and humour.

 In December 2020, former Top Chef (France) contestant Jean-Philippe Watteyne opened a pop-up mitraillette restaurant in Mons.

 In November 2021, DH Les Sports + reported that a friterie in Etterbeek sells Belgium's longest mitraillette, measuring 130 cm.

+In 2025, BetUS.com reported extended queues for a AUS$27 (€) steak mitraillette at the Australian Open.